harishcoder123/CEH/README.md

 - **Anti-virus and anti-phishing defenses**
 - **Background check and proper termination process**
   - Insiders with a criminal background and terminated employees are easy targets for procuring information.
-  - # CEH-Notes Social Engineering and control the measure of the cyber attack